Raj-dev08/Project-helper/README.md

 - 🔔 Notifications for messages and project events

 ### ⚡ Performance & UX
 - ⚡ Redis caching and session handling
+- 🕜 Demo background jobs
+- 📄 Pagination with search for UX
 - 📇 Indexed MongoDB schemas for performance
 - 🔄 Compression and pagination for speed
 - 🎨 Responsive UI with **Framer Motion** animations